Appeal Rights – Claimant

 You are entitled to an administrative hearing on the question of your liability.
 If you wish to invoke the administrative hearing procedure, you should address your request for such a hearing as soon as possible to Charisse Childers, Ph.D.
 Director, Division of Workforce Services, P. O. Box 2981, Little Rock, AR 72203.

 3. NOTICE OF CHARGES.
 A “Quarterly Statement of Paid Benefits Charged to Your Account” (Form ESD-Ark-546) is mailed to you quarterly whenever former employees have been paid unemployment benefits in the previous quarter.
-You may file an application for a review and redetermination within thirty (30) days from the date the original statement was mailed.
+You may apply for a review and redetermination within thirty (30) days from when the original statement was mailed.

 At the end of each quarter, a “Quarterly Listing of Reimbursable Benefits Paid” (Form ESD-Ark-547) is mailed to each employing unit electing to make payments in lieu of contributions.
-As a reimbursable employer you may file an application for a redetermination of any statement of benefits paid within thirty (30) days after the statement was mailed.
+As a reimbursable employer, you may apply for a redetermination of any statement of benefits paid within thirty (30) days after the statement was mailed.

-If you disagree with the Agency’s denial of your application or the redetermination, you may in turn file a petition with the clerk of the chancery court in your county of residence or in Pulaski County.
+If you disagree with the Agency’s denial of your application or the redetermination, you may, in turn, file a petition with the clerk of the chancery court in your county of residence or Pulaski County.
 Your petition must be filed within twenty (20) days from the date the response to your application was mailed by the Agency.